tom342178/deployment-scripts/demo-scripts/README.md

 # Sample Code
-The following provides different example of the `run mqtt client` command.
+The following provides different example of the `run msg client` command.

-The `run mqtt client` command can be used with either _REST-POST_ or an _MQTT broker_ interchangeably.
+The `run msg client` command can be used with either _REST-POST_ or an _MQTT broker_ interchangeably.

 ## Basic MQTT Client
 Connect to an MQTT broker, provided: